Paul Roos (Australian rules footballer): Sydney Swans

 He also coached from the bench in the first match of the 2008 season in which his Swans were beaten by St Kilda in a tight match.

 In 2008, the Swans under Roos made the finals in 6th position and then made a terrific 35 point come-from-behind win against the North Melbourne Kangaroos in the elimination final.

 The 2009 season, turned out to be Roos' worst ever season at the Swans, and the Swans' worst season since 1995, when it failed to make the finals, winning only eight games (five of which came in the first nine rounds of the season) and finishing in 12th position.
 At the end of the 2009 season, Roos announced that he would retire and step down as senior coach of Sydney Swans at the end of the 2010 season.

-Roos coached out the 2010 AFL season where the Sydney Swans returned to the finals after last year's absence from the finals.
+Roos coached out the 2010 AFL season in which the Sydney Swans returned to the finals after missing the finals in 2009.
 They defeated by five points in its home elimination final but the following week were eliminated by the in the second week of the finals by the same margin.
 He retired at the end of the season and was replaced by assistant coach John Longmire in a succession plan.
 In all he coached 202 games for Sydney, including 16 finals, 9 of which were won.